YouScience/code-challenge/README.md

 **Fork** this repo on GhitHub (please save as a **private repo**)

-When you're finished, please share with @redsnow32
+When you're finished, please share with @vjaykumar-v

 <br />